 The most common language spoken in Marlborough is English.
 Other important languages spoken here include Spanish and German/Yiddish.

-According to NeighborhoodScout's exclusive analysis, is among the best neighborhoods for families in Connecticut.
-In fact, this neighborhood is more family-friendly than 95.6% of neighborhoods in the entire state of Connecticut.
-Its combination of top public schools, low crime rates, and owner-occupied single family homes gives this area the look and feel of a "Leave It to Beaver" episode.
-Many other families also live here, making it easy to socialize and develop a strong sense of community.
-In addition, the high number of college-educated parents influences the academic success of the local schools.
-Overall, you will find all of the amenities a family needs to thrive in the neighborhood.
+The neighborhood is a great option for families, as revealed by NeighborhoodScout's research on this neighborhood.
+The combination of top public schools, low crime rates, and owner-occupied single family homes, make this neighborhood among the top 5.9% of family-friendly neighborhoods in the state of Connecticut.
+Many other families also live here, making it easy to socialize and develop a sense of community.
+In addition, families here highly value education, as is reflected by the strength of the local schools.
 In addition to being an excellent choice for families with school-aged children, this neighborhood is also a very good choice for urban sophisticates.

 Did you know that the neighborhood has more French Canadian and Italian ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 7.8% of this neighborhood's residents have French Canadian ancestry and 21.7% have Italian ancestry.